 One of the most common mistakes made by outreach specialists is filling up their outreach lists with as many prospects as they can find, instead of focusing on relevancy.
 And, of course, seeing as the average reply rate for most outreach campaigns is only 1 for every 10-15 emails, trying to find as many prospects as you can is the logical thing to do if you expect results.

-But, as much as we would love it to, quantity does not always translate into quality.
-So, during the prospecting stage of your outreach campaigns, it is extremely important to double-check your email list.
+But, as much as we would love it too, quantity does not always translate into quality.
+So, during the prospecting stage of your outreach campaigns, it is extremely important to double-check and verify your email list.

 Imagine yourself in the shoes of the person you’re emailing.
 Would your message be relevant to them and what they do?
 If you’re sending a link-building pitch to a CEO of a company, it would be a better idea to look for their digital marketing team, SEOs, or partnership managers.